yahoo/fluxible/README.md

 This repository is the home of Fluxible and related libraries.

-Join the #fluxible channel of the [Reactiflux](http://reactiflux.com) Slack community.
+Join the #fluxible channel of the [Reactiflux](http://reactiflux.com) Discord community.

 ## License